shmygol/nip/README.md

 # nip

-Nip is a simple string parser library for Roc, using templates with fields like `"Hello, {salutation:Str}"`.
+Nip is a simple string parser library for Roc, using templates with fields like `"Hello, {salutation}"`.

 ## Fields syntax

-A can template can contain fields in the following format:
+A template can contain fields in the following format:

 ```
-{name:spec}
+{name:type:length}
 ```

-- `name` - a valid field name in Roc
+- `name` - a valid field name in Roc or `"_"` to match the spec but ignore the value
-- `spec` - an optional specification for the field
+- `type` - an optional type of a matcher for the field
+- `length` - an optional length for the value to match

+Supported specs:

+- `s` - Default spec.
+Matches any value.